lasanthamudalige/disappearing-text-app/README.md

 * [Usage](#usage)

 ## General info
-Once the user start to type and stop for more that 5 seconds everything inside the input box will get cleared.
+Once the user start to type and if he/she stop for more that 5 seconds everything inside the input box will get cleared.
 ## Technologies
 Project is created with:
 * Python version: 3.10.6